Set 10 · Study 1 / 5

 You will get a piece of paper.
 Please tear it into four pieces and give one piece to every person.

-Synonyms: split, break, damage, pull to pieces
+Synonyms: rip, split, pull apart

 Origin: Old English teran, of Germanic origin; related to Dutch teren and German zehren, from an Indo-European root shared by Greek derein ‘flay’.
 The noun dates from the early 17th century